 What happens when we scan a fake barcode?
 Let’s have a look:

-From these images, the difference is clear.
-The original barcode shows many links of the exact size and colourway of the product being tested.
+The original barcode shows many links to the exact size and colourway of the product being tested.

 These serve as confirmation points while the search on the fake barcode basically shows nothing but a tracking link.

 Pay close attention: simply finding the same colourway does not automatically mean the sneaker is authentic.
 Moreover, simply finding the same *size and colourway* does not mean the sneaker is authentic — a broken clock is right twice a day.
 The purpose of this test is to quickly weed out fakes